Nonye2K3/chia/Good-Security-Practices-on-Many-Machines.md

 # Keep Your Wallet Separate

-One way to not get your wallet hacked is to not have it accessible to the internet. ([Implementation](https://github.com/Chia-Network/chia-blockchain/wiki/Chia-Keys-Management))
+One way to not get your wallet hacked is to not have it accessible to the internet.
+Here is how to do this: [Chia Keys Management](https://github.com/Chia-Network/chia-blockchain/wiki/Chia-Keys-Management)

 > Your reward address for chia rewards should be a separate key as well, kept in an offline machine.
 You can generate an address on a different computer, and put this address in the config.yaml (farmer.xch_target_address and pool.xch_target_address), so if your farming machine gets hacked, you don't lose past rewards. ([Source](https://github.com/Chia-Network/chia-blockchain/discussions/1116#discussioncomment-420398))

 ## How to Find Your Keys
+_Use the following command in a safe place.
+Your private and public keys will be visible._

 You'll need to [use the CLI](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference).
 Use this command to list all your keys: `chia keys show`